-The P121 and P128 ports are connected as shown on page 5-12.
+The P121 and P128 ports are connected as shown on page 5-11.

-Repeater CU Software and Hardware Compatibility
+Repeater Software and Hardware Compatibility

-There are different versions of repeater CU software, which can be combined with boards of various revisions.
+There may be different versions of the repeater software, which can be combined with boards of various revisions.
 These have unique part numbers and revision information.
-Below, you will find a table of repeater software currently available in combination with BSC board revisions.
+Below, you will find a table of repeater software currently available in combination with BSC boards.